Are you an incoming first time freshman for the fall 2020 term?

 - California Promise Four-Year Graduation Pledge (Limited Space) - Must be a California Resident in one of the following majors:

-- Chemistry (B.A.) - Biochemistry Option
+- Chemistry (B.A.) - Chemistry Concentration, Biochemistry Concentration

-- Chemistry (B.S.) - Biochemistry Option
+- Chemistry (B.S.) - Biochemistry Concentration

 - Communication - Relational and Organizational Communication, Media Studies Concentrations